daniel-ibanez/Getting-and-Cleaning-Data---Project/README.md

 ***

 The final objective of this project is to derive form this raw data a tidy data set that contains the means of the std and mean variables summarized by subject and activity name.

+run_analysis.R takes in the raw data and follows the following steps:

++ Import the raw data to R

++ Merge both Train and Test data sets

++ Filter to include only variables pertaining to mean or standard deviation

++ Include a descriptive name for the Activities

++ Label the data set with descriptive variable names

++ Derive a tidy data set that contains only the Subject, Activity Name and mean for all variables

+`dplyr` was extensively used throughout the process.
+During the process, several data sets were created from where and new data sets were built upon on further steps.
+This is an inefficient use of memory but was done so for clarity and to help with the understanding of the process.

+***
+The attached Codebook contains a more detailed analysis of the process and the functions used as well as a descriptions of the data sets variables involved.
+Furthermore, the code was commented for clarity.